FudaWiki/fudawiki-files/hanafuda/divination.md

 {.is-info}

 #### Playing Process
 If there are any face-up cards at the bottom of any of the stacks that **match suit with any of the cards on the above face-up row**, remove them from the stack(s) and **place them on top of the matching card on the above face-up row**.
-Otherwise, **place 4 more face-up cards below each stack**, and look for any matching cards again.
+Otherwise, **place 1 face-up card at the bottom of each stack (forming another row of 4 face-up cards below)**, and look for any matching cards again.

 **Continue the above process until there are no more cards left in the draw pile**.